 Two I’m legitimately curious about: The Trumpet of Terror, Blood on the Handle

-Depressing titles: The Worst Day of Your Life, Tattoo of Death (“you have contracted hepatitis from an unsterilized needle.
-Turn to page 97.”)
+Depressing titles: The Worst Day of Your Life, Tattoo of Death (“to risk getting your tattoo with an unsterilized needle, turn to page 97”)

 Potentially disturbing treks through human history: The Shadow of the Swastika, The Underground Railroad, Gunfire at Gettysburg